Team5-CS-Capstone/Team5-PKI_Scheduler/README.md

 Then regular SQL syntax can be used to run commands on the db e.g. (select * from <table_name>) \
 SQLite viewer extension for VS Code is also very useful (allows you to open .db files in SQLite form)

+## Branching Strategy
+Our branching strategy is very simple: each user has their branch which they push to, and when they are ready to share their changes to others they make a pull request with their changes, pushing the contents into the dev branch.
+When the dev branch has significant progress, typically when the group meets we merge all of the contents from dev into main (the master branch of this application).

 ## Release Notes
 #### Milestone #1:
 - The design idea was completed in Figma